 After graduation at TI Mon3aan, I started building my new studio, Shade Music Studios, where I currently work as a fulltime composer of high-quality music primarily for games, but also for films and other media.

+And if people don’t give you a chance to prove yourself, make a chance yourself to prove to them.
 Make your own future; it’s your life.
 Make your own decisions; it’s not they who should decide for you.